ndrwmlnk/Awesome-Benchmarks-for-Physical-Reasoning-AI/README.md

-# Awesome Benchmarks for Physical Reasoning AI Survey
+# Awesome Benchmarks for Physical Reasoning AI

 In this work, we overview existing benchmarks on Physical reasoning tasks, which is a crucial aspect in the development of general AI systems.
 We overview their solution approaches and propose a unified perspective for measuring the physical reasoning capacity of AI systems.
 We select benchmarks that are designed to test algorithmic performance in physical reasoning tasks.